-Switzerland to consider adopting specific antisemitism definition
+Switzerland to consider adopting specific anti-Semitism definition

-The Swiss government has agreed to review adopting a definition of antisemitism adopted in 2016 by the International Holocaust Remembrance Alliance (IHRA).
+The Swiss government has agreed to review adopting a definition of anti-Semitism adopted in 2016 by the International Holocaust Remembrance Alliance (IHRA).

-On Thursday, the Senate put forward a proposalexternal link to assess the legal consequences for both domestic and foreign policy of adopting the definition of antisemitism adopted by the International Holocaust Remembrance Alliance.
+On Thursday, the Senate put forward a proposalexternal link to assess the legal consequences for both domestic and foreign policy of adopting the definition of anti-Semitism adopted by the International Holocaust Remembrance Alliance.

-The IHRAexternal link specifies that “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”
+The IHRAexternal link specifies that “anti-Semitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
+Rhetorical and physical manifestations of anti-Semitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”

 The working definition also includes several illustrative examples.
-The Alliance argues that a clear understandingexternal link of what it is, can begin to help address the problem of antisemitism.
+The Alliance argues that a clear understandingexternal link of what it is, can begin to help address the problem of anti-Semitism.

 Several European countries including the United Kingdom, Germany and Austria have adopted the definition but not without controversyexternal link in some countries.

-Minister of Home Affairs Alain Berset indicated that the Swiss government supports the proposal and will be publishing a report evaluating the effectiveness of measures to tackle antisemitism in the country.
+Home Affairs Minister Alain Berset indicated that the Swiss government supports the proposal and will be publishing a report evaluating the effectiveness of measures to tackle anti-Semitism in the country.

-Antisemitic incidents have been on the rise in many parts of Switzerland.
+Anti-Semitic incidents have been on the rise in many parts of Switzerland.
 In 2018, the French-speaking part of the country recorded 174 incidents of hatred against Jews as well as a rise in anti-Jewish conspiracy theories.
-The German-speaking regions accounted for 42 antisemitic incidents.
+The German-speaking regions accounted for 42 anti-Semitic incidents.

-Switzerland is a member of the IHRA which convenes governments and experts with the goal to strengthen and promote education, remembrance and research on the Holocaust.
+Switzerland is a member of the IHRA, which convenes governments and experts with the goal to strengthen and promote education, remembrance and research on the Holocaust.
 Switzerland chaired the Alliance in 2017.

 Keystone-SDA/jdp